Seattle Times Co. gets nearly $10 million in federal coronavirus-aid funds

 From its April 3rd launch, the PPP has been plagued with technical glitches and inconsistencies among private lenders.
 The Times initially applied for a loan from Wells Fargo, but was turned away after the bank decided to work with borrowers with fewer than 50 employees.
 The Seattle Times Co. has 849 full- and part-time employees at its three newspapers and printing press.

-The federal government typical defines small businesses as those with fewer than 500 employees, but the SBA makes exceptions for a number of industries, including newspapers, which can have who can have up to 1,000 employees.
+The federal government typically defines small businesses as those with fewer than 500 employees, but the SBA makes exceptions for a number of industries, including newspapers, which can have who can have up to 1,000 employees.

 The Times moved to Seattle-based WaFd, which approved the loan on Easter Sunday, just days before the SBA announced that the PPP was out of funds.

-“At least for now, we are putting on the back burner any plans for broad scale layoffs, or cuts to hours worked,” Fisco wrote in a note to employees Tuesday afternoon.
+“At least for now, we are putting on the back burner any planfs for broad scale layoffs, or cuts to hours worked,” Fisco wrote in a note to employees Tuesday afternoon.
 “There still may be some targeted reductions, but nothing to the extent of cuts we would have had to make without this support.”

 Still, Fisco acknowledged that the loan is only a short-term fix.
 During the Great Recession, the Times “lost revenue that never came back and we assume the same thing will happen here,” Fisco said.
 “To what degree, we don’t know.”

-Some industry experts say as much as 30% of advertising revenues may not come back, which could leave newspapers that were already running on thin margins “operationally unprofitable if they keep their current levels of staffing,” said Ken Doctor, an media industry analyst.
+Some industry experts say as much as 30% of advertising revenues may not come back, which could leave newspapers that were already running on thin margins “operationally unprofitable if they keep their current levels of staffing,” said Ken Doctor, a media industry analyst.
 “That’s a long-term problem that will not be solved by solved by an emergency federal program.”

 Doctor said the industry is already lobbing Congress for more permanent fixes.
 Among them, a proposed waiver to U.S. antitrust law that would allow the entire newspaper industry to negotiate collectively with Google and Facebook for payment of fees for the use of newspapers’ content.